tosokr/tosokr.github.io/_posts/2021-10-11-building-aks-baseline-part-3.md

 ---
 title: Building an AKS baseline architecture - Part 3 - GitOps with Flux2
 date: 2021-10-16 00:00:00 +0000
 description: In this series of posts, you will find all the steps needed to build a baseline or reference architecture for Azure Kubernetes Service (AKS) by incorporating all the best practices from the operations and governance perspective.
-In this post, in short, we discussed all control plane logging, RBAC role assignments, Azure Container Registries, and Azure Policy.
+In this post, we will explore the GitOps concept and how to make it work using Flux2.
 categories: [Azure Kubernetes Service]
 tags: [AKS]
 toc: true
 header:
  teaser: "/assets/img/posts/teasers/aks.png"
 permalink: /aks/baseline-part-3/
 excerpt: In this series of posts, you will find all the steps needed to build a baseline or reference architecture for Azure Kubernetes Service (AKS) by incorporating all the best practices from the operations and governance perspective.
-In this post, in short, we discussed all control plane logging, RBAC role assignments, Azure Container Registries, and Azure Policy.
+In this post, we will explore the GitOps concept and how to make it work using Flux2.
 ---
 Posts from this series: